ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 --- abstract

-This document clarifies certain aspects of the PCEP protocol.
+This document clarifies certain operational behavior aspects of the PCEP protocol.
 The content of this document has been compiled based on several interop exercises.